-- As Greens, we believe in a global trading system that is based on global justice - 2 and solidarity, shapes globalization for the better, and puts human wellbeing at - 3 its centre while taking into account the biophysical limits of the planet.
-We - 4 believe in reshaping the EU's trade policy towards sustainable development and - 5 stronger human rights protection. - 6 Therefore, we are deeply worried by the negotiations between the EU and the - 7 Mercosur countries to conclude an Association Agreement affecting 700 million - 8 people and that would be the world's most ambitious bi-regional agreement.
-These - 9 negotiations to complete the agreement in principle tentatively announced in - 10 2019 hinge notably a Joint Instrument tabled by the European Commission and the - 11 counterproposal put forward by the Mercosur.
+As Greens, we believe in a global trading system that is based on global justice and solidarity, shapes globalization for the better, and puts human wellbeing at its centre while taking into account the biophysical limits of the planet.
+We can only support EU's trade policy as long as it is in accordance with the Paris agreement, furthers sustainable development and human rights protection.
+We also believe in the need for Europe to tighten its trade relations with Latin America.

+Therefore, we are deeply worried by the negotiations between the EU and the Mercosur countries to conclude an Association Agreement affecting 700 million people and that would be the world's most ambitious bi-regional agreement.
+These negotiations to complete the agreement in principle tentatively announced in 2019 hinge notably a Joint Instrument tabled by the European Commission and the counterproposal put forward by the Mercosur.

-12 The expected outcome
+The expected outcome

-- 13 Even though the texts discussed since the Joint Instrument and the Mercosur - counterproposal (both were leaked) are not public, the final agreement will - likely fall short of the EU demands in the Joint Instrument and even fail to - 16 meet the level of ambition shown in the EU-New Zealand Agreement, which was - 17 hailed as the "gold standard".
-Mercosur countries are steadfast in their - rejection of sanctions or additional sustainability requirements.
-The EU- - 19 Mercosur agreement will therefore be incompatible with the European Green Deal - 20 and the Sustainable Development Goals.
-We share the view of Latin Americantrade - 21 unions, CSOs and academia who consider that this Agreement will deepen economic - 22 asymmetries, locking Mercosur countries into a development path based on agri- - 23 food and mineral exports and hindering economic diversification. - On the EU side, the attempts to pursue the trade agreement have already led to a - 25 legislative chilling effect.
-The long overdue animal welfare review was
+Even though the texts discussed since the Joint Instrument and the Mercosur counter proposals are not public, both were leaked.
+Both leaks indicate that the final agreement will likely fall short of the EU Green Deal requirements and by far not reach the level of ambition shown in the EU-New Zealand Agreement.
+Mercosur countries are steadfast in their rejection of sanctions or additional requirements related to sustainability and social standards..
+The EU-Mercosur agreement will therefore be incompatible with the European Green Deal and the Sustainable Development Goals.
+We share the view of Latin American trade unions, CSOs and academia who consider that this Agreement will deepen economic asymmetries, locking Mercosur countries into a development path based on agri-food and mineral exports and hindering economic diversification.

+On the EU side, the attempts to pursue the trade agreement have already led to a legislative chilling effect.
+In a backdoor deal, the European Commission promised Mercosur countries to postpone the EU Deforestation Regulation for another year, after they repeated their concerns about this supposed "trade irritant".